(First published 1/24/2023. Last updated 6/12/2023.)

 And you can count on us to continue verifying claims that we and others make about cacao.

-We have now published this data on the product pages for all 100% pure cacao varieties that we offer.
+We have now published this data on the product pages for all pure cacao varieties and drinking chocolate blends that we offer.
+You can find those amounts on the table below, followed by a comparison with other products containing caffeine and theobromine.

 Dark chocolate lab testing - https://www.consumerlab.com/answers/how-much-caffeine-is-really-in-dark-chocolate-bars/caffeine-dark-chocolate/